 How do you choose the right type of kiln for your needs?
 The answer comes down to: What do you work with most?

 Which type of kiln do you use?
 What do you fire in it?
 Share your experiences; other metal clay artists would love to have your point of view.
-And, if you have questions, the Rio Technical Support team is always there, ready to answer your questions.
+And, if you have questions, Rio’s Tech Team is always there, ready to answer your questions.